 - A. Monera

 - B. Protista

 - C. Mycetae

 - D. Plantae

 - E. Animalia

-- ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 02.
-Understand Learning Outcome: 01.15 Explain the concepts behind the organization of the two main trees of life, and indicate where the major groups of microorganisms fall on these trees.
-Section: 01.07 Topic: Taxonomy of Microorganisms
+ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
+ASM Topic: Module 01 Evolution Learning Outcome: 01.15 Explain the concepts behind the organization of the two main trees of life, and indicate where the major groups of microorganisms fall on these trees.
+Topic: Taxonomy of Microorganisms

-32. Which of the following are the main decomposers of the Earth?
+- 32. Which of the following are the main decomposers of the earth?

 - A. bacteria and fungi

 - B. bacteria and viruses

 - C. algae and viruses

 - D. protists and fungi

-- E. All organisms are decomposers.
+- E. all organisms are decomposers

 ASM Objective: 03.02 The interactions of microorganisms among themselves and with their environment are determined by their metabolic abilities (e.g., quorum sensing, oxygen consumption, nitrogen transformations).
 ASM Objective: 05.03 Microorganisms and their environment interact with and modify each other.
-ASM Topic: Module 03 Metabolic Pathways ASM Topic: Module 05 Systems Bloom's Level: 02.
-Understand Learning Outcome: 01.04 State several ways that microbes are involved in the earth's ecosystems.
-Section: 01.02 Topic: Microbial Roles
+ASM Topic: Module 03 Metabolic Pathways ASM Topic: Module 05 Systems Learning Outcome: 01.04 State several ways that microbes are involved in the earth's ecosystems.
+Topic: Microbial Roles